SirGarhi/garhis-grotto-foundry/README.md

 Foundry Module implementing the Items, Spells, Features, and Creatures developed by Garhi

 # Module Compatibility
+## Incompatibilities
+* Monk's Combat Details
+"Clear targets after turn" setting must be disabled on the GM account in order for Clockwork Bolt automation to fully function.
+If this setting is enabled, the Shrapnel damage will be rolled but not applied to the target at the end of the turn.
 ## Hard Requirements
 * DnD 5e System
 	- https://foundryvtt.com/packages/dnd5e